 Stock-based compensation represents the cost related to stock-based awards granted to employees and others.
-The Company measures stock-based compensation cost to employees at grant date, based on the estimated fair value of the award, and recognizes the cost as expense on a straight-line basis (net of estimated forfeitures) over the employee requisite service period.
+The Company measures stock-based compensation cost to employees at grant date, based on the estimated fair value of the award, and recognizes the cost as expense on a straight-line basis over the employee requisite service period.
+The Company estimates the fair value of stock options using the Black-Scholes valuation model.
+The Company elected to early adopt ASU No. 2016-09 Compensation - Stock Compensation to record forfeitures as they occur.
+Prior to the adoption of this guidance, the Company did not record forfeitures as they were immaterial.
 The Company recognizes compensation expense for non-employee stock option grants at the fair value of the goods or services received or the equity instruments issued, whichever is more reliably measurable.
 The Company recorded compensation expense for non-employee awards with graded vesting using the accelerated expense attribution method.
+In applying the Black-Sholes valuation model, prior to July 1, 2016 the Company estimated the volatility factor in the valuation calculation by using the historic stock volatility of a group of peer public companies.
+Effective July 1, 2016, the Company determined that the prior methodology for measuring the volatility of its Common Stock was no longer the best estimate of volatility, and the Company will instead measure volatility using its own Common Stock volatility.
+The Company believes that the public market for its Common Stock is the best measure to use as an input in the option pricing model.
+All future grants of stock options will use the Company's historic Common Stock volatility.

-The Company records deferred tax assets for awards that result in deductions on the Company's income tax returns, based on the amount of compensation expenses recognized and the Company's statutory tax rate in the jurisdiction in which it will receive a deduction.
-Differences between the deferred tax assets recognized for financial reporting purposes and the actual tax benefit realized on the Company's income tax return are recorded in additional paid-in capital if the tax benefit exceeds the deferred tax asset, or in the consolidated statements of operations if the deferred tax asset exceeds the tax benefit and no additional paid-in capital exists from previous awards.
+The Company will record a deferred income tax asset for any stock-based award that results in a deduction on the Company's income tax return, based on the amount of compensation expense recognized multiplied by the Company's statutory income tax rate in the jurisdiction in which it will receive the deduction for compensation expense.
+Differences between the deferred income tax asset recognized for financial reporting purposes and the actual income tax benefit realized on the Company's income tax return will be recorded in additional paid-in capital on the Consolidated Balance Sheets if the income tax benefit exceeds the deferred income tax asset, or in the Consolidated Statements of Operations if the deferred income tax asset exceeds the income tax benefit and no additional paid-in capital exists from previous awards.
+As of December 31, 2016 and 2015, there are no such differences that are recorded in the Company's Consolidated Financial Statements.

-Net Loss per Share
+Net Loss per Share-Basic and Diluted

-Basic and diluted net loss per common share is based on the weighted average number of shares outstanding common stock.
+The computation of Net Loss per Common Share - Basic and Diluted, is based on the weighted-average number of shares outstanding Common Stock.

-In computing diluted loss per share, no effect has been given to the common shares issuable upon conversion or exercise of the following dilutive securities as the Company's net loss would make the effect anti-dilutive.
+In computing diluted loss per share, no effect has been given to the shares of Common Stock issuable upon the conversion or exercise of the following dilutive securities as the Company's net loss would make the effect anti-dilutive.